by Sirius Fourside – Grow smarter: LEDs for weed, setting up right, sick plant fixes, effective nutrients, reliable seeds.

 Bag Seed

-• If you have weed with seeds in it, the seeds are likely an accident.
+- If you have weed with seeds in it, the seeds are likely an accident.
 Seeds you find in weed aren’t supposed to be there, which means that their genetics are a toss-up.
-Even if the seeds started with good parents, there’s no telling how high or (more likely) low the bud quality will be.
+Even if the seeds started with good parents, there’s no telling how high or (just as likely) low the bud quality will be.
 Unfortunately, the only way to find out the quality of bag seed is to grow it.
 Some growers win the genetic lottery, but many others lose out.

 Beat-up Seeds